anuk909/code-llm-contamination/README.md

    Where program_index connected to the same line in the input file.

+   There are more examples in results/

 ### Configurable Parameters

-In novelty_score/utils/constants.py there are some configurable parameters that it's possible to change according to yout data.
+In novelty_score/utils/constants.py there are some configurable parameters that it's possible to change according to your data.

 - 'CHUNK_SIZE' = The maximal string length of each chunk from corpus data
 - 'MAX_WORKERS' = Number of processes to use (default: 8).